-The diagram which has value, r = 0.93, This represents that both the variables are highly positively correlated, which means if there is a positive increase in one variable the other one will also increase.
+The diagram, which has a value r = 0.93, represents that both the variables are highly positively correlated, which means if there is a positive increase in one variable, the other one will also increase.

-The diagram which has value, r = -0.93, This represents that both the variables are highly negatively correlated, which shows us if there is a positive increase in one variable the other one will decrease significantly.
+The diagram, which has a value r = -0.93, represents that both the variables are highly negatively correlated, which shows us if there is a positive increase in one variable, the other one will decrease significantly.

-The diagram which has r = -0.08 represents us that there is no relationship between the variables.
+The diagram, which has r = -0.08, represents that there is no relationship between the variables.
 In short, they both are independent variables.

-The conclusion is that the stronger the interrelation between variable when the value of r is near to +1 or -1.
-In other words the closer the value of r to 0 the higher the difference between the two variables.
+The conclusion is that the stronger the interrelation between variables when the value of r is near to +1 or -1.
+In other words, the closer the value of r to 0, the higher the difference between the two variables.